EpsilonSolutions/netscaler-command-reference/docs/tm/tm-sessionpolicy/tm-sessionpolicy.md

 If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my policy" or 'my policy').

 <b>rule</b>
 Expression, against which traffic is evaluated.
-Written in the classic syntax.
+Both classic and advance expressions are supported in default partition but only advance expressions in non-default partition.
 Maximum length of a string literal in the expression is 255 characters.
 A longer string can be split into smaller strings of up to 255 characters each, and the smaller strings concatenated with the + operator.
 For example, you can create a 500-character string as follows: '"&lt;string of 255 characters&gt;" + "&lt;string of 245 characters&gt;"'
 The following requirements apply only to the NetScaler CLI:
 *  If the expression includes one or more spaces, enclose the entire expression in double quotation marks.